 What is TENS for Labour?

 If you would prefer to avoid drugs or other medical interventions and are opting for natural labour pain relief, a TENS machine may be just the thing for you.
 TENS stands for transcutaneous electrical nerve stimulation.
-A TENS machine consists of a small box, with a clip on the back that you can attach to your clothing.
-The machine gives out little pulses of electrical energy.
-You can purchase a TENS machine at a midwife clinic, some pharmacies, or online.
+The machine itself is a small box with a clip on the back that you can attach to your clothing.
+It releases little pulses of electrical energy.

 How does a TENS machine work?

-We don’t know exactly how TENS works, although there are a number of theories.
-One is that the electrical pulses prevent pain signals from reaching your brain, while another is that the pulses stimulate your body to release its own, natural, feel-good substances, called endorphins.
+There are several theories on what makes a TENS machine effective.
+One is that the electrical pulses prevent pain signals from reaching your brain.
+Another is that the pulses stimulate your body to release its own natural, feel-good substances, called endorphins.

-It’s also likely that various factors interact to make TENS work.
-TENS may help you to feel that you have control over your contractions, it may help you to feel less anxious, and it also may provide a distraction from your contractions.
+It’s most likely that various factors interact to make TENS work.
+It may give you a feeling of control over your contractions, it may help you to feel less anxious, and it also may provide a distraction from your contractions.

 When and how should I use TENS?

-TENS seems to work best and give you the most effective pain relief if you start using it at the very beginning of your labour.
-TENS machines are available to rent or buy, so will be able to use it at home before you go into hospital, if you’re having a hospital birth.
+TENS seems to work best and give you the most effective pain relief when you start using it at the very beginning of your labour.
+TENS machines are available to rent or buy, so will be able to use it at home before you transition to the hospital (if you’re having a hospital birth).

-It takes about an hour for your body to respond to the electrical impulses by releasing endorphins, so start using it when you’re getting regular contractions or backache.
-You may find your machine works better at relieving your backache than abdominal pain.
+It generally takes about an hour for your body to respond to the electrical impulses by releasing endorphins, so start using it when you’re getting regular contractions or backache.
+You may find your machine works better at relieving your back pain rather than abdominal pain.

-Start with the controls at their lowest settings and turn them up gradually as your contractions or the back pain gets stronger.
-Use the boost button at the peak of your contractions for a little extra relief.
+Start with the controls at their lowest settings and gradually turn them up as your contractions or back pain gets more intense.
+You can use the boost button at the peak of your contractions for a little extra relief.

 - It’s portable and non-invasive.